samushka13/web-app-project/README.md

-# web-app-project
+# Web App Project

-Project work for the course "Databases &amp; Web Programming"
+Project work for the course "Databases and Web Programming"